Nick Lardy delivered a talk at the CIGI Global Policy Forum in March 2016 titled “China’s Transition to a New Model of Economic Growth.”

-Lardy's most recent books are Markets over Mao: The Rise of Private Business in China (2014), Sustaining China’s Economic Growth after the Global Financial Crisis (2012), The Future of China’s Exchange Rate Policy (2009), and China’s Rise: Challenges and Opportunities (2008).
-Lardy is a member of the Council on Foreign Relations and of the editorial boards of Asia Policy and the China Review.
-He received his BA from the University of Wisconsin in 1968 and his PhD from the University of Michigan in 1975, both in economics.
+Nick’s most recent books are Markets over Mao: The Rise of Private Business in China (2014), Sustaining China’s Economic Growth after the Global Financial Crisis (2012), The Future of China’s Exchange Rate Policy (2009), and China’s Rise: Challenges and Opportunities (2008).
+He is a member of the Council on Foreign Relations and the editorial boards of Asia Policy and China Review.
+He received his B.A. from the University of Wisconsin in 1968 and his Ph.D. from the University of Michigan in 1975; both degrees were in economics.